jglConsulting/jlg-countryparser/README.md

 # jlg-countryparser
 This small library aids in importing country information (metadata and geographic coordinates) from various standard file formats.
+At this time, the current formats are supported:
+* GeoJSON